 - Raising the minimum wage and tipped minimum wage to an amount that would provide a meaningful boost to family incomes in Pennsylvania and help grow the state’s economy

 - Creating family-friendly workplace environments, including flexible workplace policies, paid leave for personal and family illness, and quality child-care facilities available to all parents regardless of their circumstances

 - Improving retirement security

-AAUW-PA will advocate for measures to improve the operations and transparency of government, understanding that an efficient and effective government can improve the well-being of women.
+- Measures to improve the efficiency and effectiveness of government that can improve the well-being of women

 - Efforts to end the practice of partisan redistricting, gerrymandering in Pennsylvania